forio/epicenter-libs/README.md

 Intended for use w/ Node v12

+**ATTENTION** -- current development is done on test.forio.com, you'll need to ensure the test server is on in order to make API calls; Jenkins job: https://build.forio.com/view/Ops/job/test-server-start-stop--client-staging--ops--/

 UPDATEME: (ideally before a major knowledge transfer to avoid frequent update responsibilities); what follows below is just a few makeshift notes; any formatting, clarification, or additional details you want to tack on are greatly appreciated

 ## Transition Guide (v2 &rarr; v3)